kranners/frappuccino/docs/Hostinger.md

 | POP  | pop.hostinger.com  | 995  | SSL        |
 | SMTP | smtp.hostinger.com | 465  | SSL        |

-**NOTE: If this doesn't work, it's probably because you typed STMP instead of SMTP.**
+**NOTE: If this doesn't work, it's probably because you typed STMP instead of SMTP.
+Like a dummy.**